GET A QUOTE...

 Final Product

-The final product is shown below with the front nosecap bonded on and the pylons to hold the front wing.
+The final product is shown with the front nosecap bonded on and the pylons to hold the front wing.